 The FTA has taken to rigorously applying anti-avoidance rules with regard to withholding tax.
 This has had consequences in three areas.

 Holding companies: the FTA used to be relatively lenient with holding companies resident in a DTT country, provided the holding company was not thinly capitalised.
 The FTA's practice has evolved in recent years, and now the FTA seeks to ensure that the parent company has sufficient substance.
 For a holding company, this does not necessarily require personnel and premises, but the company must demonstrate that it holds multiple participations and exercises a real holding function.
 This can be a challenge for certain investors, such as those in the private equity sphere where funds often use foreign SPVs to carry out acquisitions.
 Tax rulings can be obtained from the FTA before the transaction or restructuring.

-- Dividend stripping: for several years, the FTA has been scrutinising withholding tax relief claims lodged by Swiss and foreign banks, as well as large claims by treaty-resident investors (e.g., pension funds, sovereign funds).
-The two leading cases2 concern Danish banks that had purchased Swiss stocks as hedges on total return swaps or futures.
-The FTA had alleged that the banks were not the beneficial owners and the Federal Supreme Court sided with the tax authorities.
+Dividend stripping: over the past several years, the FTA has increasingly been scrutinising withholding tax relief claims lodged by Swiss and foreign banks, as well as large claims by treaty-resident investors (e.g., pension funds, sovereign funds).
+In two leading cases3 concerning Danish banks that had purchased Swiss stocks as hedges on total return swaps or futures, the FTA alleged that the banks were not the beneficial owners and the Swiss Federal Supreme Court sided with the tax authorities.
 The approach followed by the court is not in line with the OECD commentary, and it might have been more appropriate to analyse these cases under the principle of treaty abuse.
 In addition, the criteria developed by the case law are vague and difficult to apply in practice.
 The criteria are currently the subject of extensive interpretation by the FTA.
 The FTA has also been challenging certain refunds with the argument that it has been provided with insufficient information about the transactions.
-This is likely to result in other court cases.
+This will likely result in other court cases.